 Glaucoma is an optic neuropathy, which leads to blindness if left untreated.
 The most common risk factor in glaucoma is elevated intraocular pressure (IOP), which can be counteracted surgically by filtration surgery.
 The postoperative subconjunctival scarring response, however, remains the primary obstacle to achieving long-term surgical success.
 Anti-tumor agents such as mitomycin C is widely used to avoid postoperative subconjunctival scarring.
 The model of glaucoma filtration surgery in the mouse has shown that the mouse model typically scarred within 14 d, but when augmented with mitomycin C, animals maintained lower IOP for a more extended period.
 The blebs following mitomycin C treatment resembled morphologically well-documented clinical observations confirming the validity and clinical relevance of this model.
 The anti-scarring action of mitomycin C is likely to be due to its effects on conjunctival fibroblast proliferation, apoptosis and collagen deposition and the suppression of inflammation.
 The data supported the suitability of the glaucoma filtration surgery mouse model for studying the wound healing response in glaucoma filtration surgery, and as a potentially useful tool for the in vivo evaluation of anti-fibrotic therapeutics in the eye (Seet et al., 2011).

 The eye is a delicate organ, and requires extreme care before, during, and after a surgical procedure.
 An expert surgeon should select the appropriate surgical procedure and perform effective eye care.
-Complete understanding of the eye functioning and ocular diseases is necessary to perform ophthalmological operations.
+A complete understanding of eye functioning and ocular diseases is necessary to perform ophthalmological operations.
 The researcher needs to address three critical issues: First, ocular pain and blindness may endanger animal welfare.
 Second, several ocular diseases are vital signs of systemic disease with significant implications both for pets and laboratory animals.
 Third, eye diseases may complicate research efforts.

 An appropriate strain and breed of the laboratory animal must be selected depending on the requirements of the investigation since the subject’s strain affects the ophthalmic manipulations.
-Other factors to be considered when selecting the subject are the age and the gender.
-Both these aspects influence the eye physiology and morphology.
+Other factors to be considered when selecting the subject are age and gender.
+Both these aspects influence eye physiology and morphology.
 Prepare a separate area from the surgical area for pre-operative preparations such as fur removal or hair trimming from the surgical site.
 The separate preoperative area is vital to eliminate contamination of the operative area.
 Before beginning the surgical procedure, ensure that all the equipment and the instruments are thoroughly cleaned and sterilized.
 Make sure that the subject is adequately anesthetized before beginning surgery.
 During surgery take care not to damage the surrounding tissues and muscles.
 Prepare an appropriate post-operative recovery area for the subject.
 Home cages that are to be used after the subject has recovered from surgery should be clean to avoid infecting the surgery area.

 Topical application of the drugs may cause systemic absorption more relative to the size of the animal.
 Systemic absorption of the drugs may interfere with both the treatment of ocular disease and potential side effects, as the drug could act through circulating blood levels as well as by direct ocular penetration.
 The orbital vascular plexus, present in rodents and lagomorphs, differs substantially between species and understanding its anatomy is essential in orbital surgery and enucleation.
 Also, when evaluating ocular findings in experimental species derived from laboratory strains, the prevalence of inherited disease must be seen as a background against which other ocular diseases are noted.
 Background disease prevalence is particularly crucial among inbred strains, in which recessive genes may occur in a given strain not being used to study that specific trait.

 Also, look out for the opening of sutures and displacement of pins after the surgery.
 Follow appropriate pain management protocols to avoid unnecessary discomfort for the subject.
-Care must be taken when translating results from rodent models of ophthalmic surgery to humans given their small size and skeletal differences.
+Care must be taken when translating results from rodent models of ophthalmic surgery to humans given their small size and skeletal differences

-Rodent models for ophthalmic surgery offer many advantages as compared to the larger animals like cats and dogs.
+Rodent models for ophthalmic surgery offer many advantages as compared to larger animals like cats and dogs.
 Despite the advantage of larger size, the handling and maintenance of large animals outweigh their strengths for being used as models in research.
 Additionally, the cost of husbandry is high in comparison to rodents.
 Also, the transgenic animals are not readily available for the larger animals.
 Rodents, on the other hand, are economical since they are inexpensive and have shorter breeding cycles.
 Further, rodents are well-researched animals, and their biological processes and responses to diet modifications and drug administration are well-documented.
-The availability of athymic, transgenic and knock-out rodents also makes them a viable choice for biomedical investigations.
+The availability of athymic, transgenic, and knock-out rodents also makes them a viable choice for biomedical investigations.

 However, there are significant anatomical, physiological and pathobiological differences between the eyes of the dog and cat and those of the rabbit, guinea pig, mouse and rat which have substantial implications for the investigation of ophthalmic conditions in these animals.
 For pathological studies, the precorneal tear film glands in rodents may prolapse.
 Similarly, the orbital vascular plexus, present in rodents and lagomorphs, differs substantially between species and the knowledge of its anatomy is essential in orbital surgery and enucleation.
 Also, the small size of the globe in many species may complicate the procedures.
 Investigating conjunctivitis in rodents requires a full and thorough history and clinical examination of individual animals as well as of the group since the conjunctivitis is common in rodents and may be influenced by the environmental conditions, which may interfere with the undergoing ophthalmic research.
 Many laboratory rodents possess red crusting around their eyes in cases of ocular irritation, upper respiratory tract infection, and stress.
 Porphyrin pigmented tears in normal amounts are produced by the Harderian glands in several rodent species but mainly by the rat, also some other rodent species.
 Diseases such as mycoplasmosis and sialodacryoadentitis (SDA), nutritional deficiencies, and other physiologic stresses are the factors that may cause chromodacryorrhea in rodent models for ophthalmic research (Williams, 2007).
-Appropriate remedial action to remove the stressors (infections, environmental or management conditions) should be taken.
+Appropriate remedial action to remove the stressors (infections, environmental or management conditions) should be taken

 - Ophthalmic research involves the improvement of treatments of ocular diseases and conditions.

-- Rodent models have significant advantages over large animal models such as low maintenance and cost, shorter breeding cycles and faster regeneration.
+- Rodent models have significant advantages over large animal models such as low maintenance and cost, shorter breeding cycles, and faster regeneration.

 - The precorneal tear film glands in rodents may prolapse in pathological conditions.